ChuanShuoShuai/Edge-Text-to-AI-Speech/README.md

 Edge-Text-to-AI-Speech does not collect any data of any kind.

-﻿
-shuaiguo has no home server.
+﻿shuaiguo has no home server.

 shuaiguo doesn't embed any analytic or telemetry hooks in its code.